LaravelDaily/Shekel/readme.md

 ### Subscriptions

 After submitting a form to your controller you need to subscribe the user to a plan.
 To do that all you need to do is call ***stripeSubscription*** method on the user model.
+First argument is plan id that you are subscribing to and the second parameter is a payment method string privided by stripe from the credit card form.

 ```php
     class RegisterController extends Controller {